ad944/esaas-hagperson-heroku/docs/part_2_restful_thinking.md

 <details>
   <summary>Enumerate the minimal game state that must be maintained during a game of Wordguesser.</summary>
   <p><blockquote>The secret word; the list of letters that have been guessed correctly; the list of letters that have been guessed incorrectly.
-Conveniently, the well-factored WordGuesserGame class encapsulates this state using its instance variables, as proper object-oriented design recommends.</blockquote></p>
+Conveniently, the well-factored HangPersonGame class encapsulates this state using its instance variables, as proper object-oriented design recommends.</blockquote></p>
 </details>

 The game as a RESTful resource